sophiacarlone/Advent_of_Code_2021/README.md

 go
 python

-rust was taken out for a bit cause I was having trouble and had to move on
+Rust was taken out for a bit because I was having trouble and had to move on.